What Are Fulfillment Centers & How Do They Work?

 Order receipts, return labels, and any other inserts are then added in the packing phase, which all can be easily customized as well.

-Once everything is properly packed, the fulfillment staff seals boxes, weighs orders, and labels them for shipment.
+Once everything is properly packed, the fulfillment staff seals the boxes, weighs the orders, and labels them for shipment.
 If a specific shipping method or carrier was designated on the order, staff will route the package accordingly.
 In all other cases, the partner company will rate-shop to find the lowest rate and most reasonable delivery time for each order.

 Rate-shopping helps cut your shipping costs while keeping customers happy with quick deliveries.
 Since fulfillment companies usually ship in great volume with all carriers, you’ll enjoy far lower rates than you’d get shipping packages on your own.